pluginsGLPI/doc/source/fields/index.rst

 .. warning::

-   As of GLPi 9.1.1; some issues on the core side prevent dropdown plugin values to be translated; the possibility has been deactivated in the plugin.
+   As of GLPI 9.1.1; some issues on the core side prevent dropdown plugin values to be translated; the possibility has been deactivated in the plugin.
 It will be enabled again once the core has been fixed.

 Entities
 --------

-If you are using entities in your GLPi instance, a block will be displayed only if the entity it is attached to is compatible with the one of the item it applies to.
+If you are using entities in your GLPI instance, a block will be displayed only if the entity it is attached to is compatible with the one of the item it applies to.

 When you create or edit a block in multi entities mode, you'll have to choose if the block will be available in children entities: